 |AOBA members and staff pose with 2013 AOBA scholarship award recipients at Prince George’s Community College.|

 In conjunction with Prince George's County Community College, AOBA sponsors an annual Scholarship Program for students in Prince George's County.
 Graduates of Prince George's County high schools may receive up to $6,000 in paid tuition to Prince George's Community College over a two-year period.

-Since its inception in 1996, the AOBA Scholarship program has provided $740,300 in scholarships as well as mentoring and internship support to 123 Prince George’s County students.
+Since its inception in 1996, the AOBA Scholarship program has provided $740,000 in scholarships as well as mentoring and internship support to 123 Prince George’s County students.
+The 2014 program will be our 19th year!
 Most of these students have completed study at PGCC, and many are now employed by AOBA members.
-Download the 2013 Scholarship Brochure to learn more.
+Download the 2014 Scholarship Brochure to learn more.
 And take a moment to read a heart-felt testimonial by a Prince George's County Community College student who was awarded a scholarship.

 DC School Supplies

 Each year, AOBA works with the DC Public Schools to select a school with students who would benefit from assistance with school supplies.
 For the 2011-2012 school year, AOBA raised fund to purchase 50 backpacks stuffed with school supplies for elementary school students at Garrison Elementary school in Ward 2.